holochain/android-service-runtime/README.md

 #### holochain-conductor-runtime-ffi

-A wrapper around [holochain-conductor-runtime](#holochain-conductor-runtime) with types compatible with Uniffi-generated FFI bindings, to facilitate usage of the crate in Kotlin code.
+A wrapper around [holochain-conductor-runtime](#holochain-conductor-runtime) compatible with Uniffi-generated FFI bindings, to facilitate usage of the crate in Kotlin code.

+#### holochain-conductor-runtime-client-types-ffi

+The public types used for input and responses of exposed functions in [holochain-conductor-runtime-ffi](#holochain-conductor-runtime-ffi), compatible witih Uniffi-generated bindings, so that these types can be generated separately for the Kotlin library [holochain-service-client](#holochain-service-client).